Family activities for summer 2021

 - The Parent's Challenge: We know things get competitive during the Mum's and Dad's races on Sports Day, so why should your home version be any different!

 - Obstacle Course: Our friends at HENRY have come up with some great ideas Let's make an obstacle course (HENRY)

 Staying active doesn't mean you have to have equipment at home.
 This summer can be all about improvising, so here's a few ideas:

 - Substitute football goals for any item placed on the floor and enjoy your very own penalty shoot out challenge!

-- Swap rackets for pots and pans, remembering to be careful of course!
+- Swap rackets for pots and pans and if you haven’t got a ball, how about a rolled up pair of socks?
+Remember to be careful where you aim of course!

 Couch to 5K!

 Join the Couch to 5K running plan for beginners!
 This FREE programme has been tried and tested by thousands of new runners.
 Why not grab your running trainers and give it a go!
 Learn more by visiting NHS Couch to 5K

 Active Notts has some fantastic resources aimed at providing children and their families with a series of ideas to help them to stay active over the Summer.
 Their weekly activity packs will keep you and the kids busy all Summer long and include Orienteering, Golf, Netball and loads more.
 For more information visit www.activenotts.org.uk/young-people-active-at-home

 The British summer is the perfect time to explore all of the beautiful nature on your doorstep.
 The Wildlife Trust has a fantastic page, Wildlife Watch, that is packed full of fun free activities for children including spotter sheets, activity guides, masks to make and much more!